abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![The Klein four as a product group](../11_natural_transformations/klein_four_underlying_set.svg)

 And what can the group operation of such a group be?
-Well, I would say that out of the the few possible groups operations for this set that *exist*, this is the *only* operation that is *natural* (I didn't intend to involve natural transformation at this section, but they really apper everywhere).
+Well, I would say that out of the few possible groups operations for this set that *exist*, this is the *only* operation that is *natural* (I didn't intend to involve natural transformation at this section, but they really do appear everywhere).
 So, let's try to derive the operation of this group.

 We know what a group operation is, in principle: A group operation combines two elements from the group into a third element i.e. it is a function with the following type signature: